 Chief Medical Advisor, The Ohio State University

 Retired President - Verizon's Global Wholesale Group

 Keith, retired CEO and President of Harley-Davidson, Inc., recently was named Chairman of Exide Technologies and is leading the business through bankruptcy reorganization.
 With Harley from 2009-2015, Wandell charted a new direction for the company through the development and implementation of a strategic plan based on the core tenets of growth, continuous improvement, leadership development and sustainability.
 He was formerly the COO and President of Johnson Controls, Inc.

 Dr. Lonser is the head of Neurological Surgery at The Ohio State University.
-Additionally, Lonser is the Chair of the NFL’s Head, Neck and Spine Committee.
+Additionally, Lonser is the former Chair of the NFL’s Head, Neck and Spine Committee.
 He also led the postmortem brain study of retired NFL Hall of Fame athlete, Junior Seau.

 Mike, a partner at Cooley LLP, has been named one of the region’s 100 most powerful business leaders by the Washington Business Journal.
 In addition, Lincoln has been recognized as one of The Best Lawyers in America and was awarded the Navigator Award for his contributions to coaching entrepreneurs and emerging companies.

 David is the inventor of Safety First’s Air Protect technology.
 Air Protect is the cornerstone of Windpact’s founding.
 Amirault invented the technology while working as the Director of Engineering and Product Development at Safety First.